scala/docs.scala-lang/_overviews/scaladoc/generate.md

 The easiest and most commonly used way to generate API documentation from your Scala code is with the build tool [sbt](https://www.scala-sbt.org).

-From the sbt console, run Scaladoc by simply running the `doc` task:
+In the sbt shell, generate Scaladoc by running `doc`:

     > doc
     [info] Main Scala API documentation to target/scala-2.12/api...